nicbou/nicolasbouliane.com/content/blog/new-in-2026.md

 2025 was a tumultuous year for All About Berlin.
 ChatGPT and Google's AI summaries have eaten half of my traffic, and many of the affiliate programs I relied on have shut down.
 I still recommend those services, but it no longer pays my bills.

-This is why I spent most of the year on rewriting my [health insurance guide](https://allaboutberlin.com/guides/german-health-insurance) and improving my [health insurance calculator](https://allaboutberlin.com/tools/health-insurance-calculator).
-I compensated for the loss of income by improving the advice you get, and I'm pretty proud of that.
-I'm also *really* tired of this topic, so I'm glad it's finally over.
+This is why I spent most of the year on rewriting my [health insurance guide](https://allaboutberlin.com/guides/german-health-insurance), improving my [health insurance calculator](https://allaboutberlin.com/tools/health-insurance-calculator), and giving you free and direct access to an insurance expert.
+It made up for the loss of income while providing something useful.
+I'm quite proud of that, but boy oh boy was it a tedious few months.
+I'm glad it's mostly over.

-Now that things are stabilised, I am turning my attention back to what matters.
-I will spend 2026 on the content and the tools.
+Now that things have stabilised, I can finally focus on what matters.
+I will spend 2026 refreshing guides and improving tools.
 There is a slew of meaningful updates on the way.

+Thanks for sticking around!

 [^1]: [rnd.de](https://www.rnd.de/geld-und-finanzen/aenderungen-2026-das-aendert-sich-fuer-verbraucher-im-neuen-jahr-55PSJHH4QJC67MLGYPM4P6LX3Q.html) (November 2025)
 [^2]: [Buzer.de](https://www.buzer.de/gesetz/16838/a321123.htm)